WebCoder49/code-input/esm/README.md

 ## Using

 If you are using Yarn, NPM, or a similar package manager, the files should be generated on package install.
-Otherwise:
+Otherwise, after changing directory to the one containing this file:

 - If you have Node.js installed, run `node generate.mjs`.
 - If you don't have Node.js installed but are on a POSIX-like system with `bash`/`zsh`, run `sh ./generate.sh`.